 Free Range Broiler Baby Chicks are our top seller after the Cornish Cross.
 They are a hybrid strain developed in France for free-range and pastured meat production.
 When you order Free Range Broiler Baby Chicks, you may get up to three different very attractive color strains.
 These birds are often used for pastured and/or organic meat production.
 These will grow to about 6 pounds in 9-11 weeks.

-The Black Free Range Broiler is another great option for meat production, very similar to the Red Broilers, but have black coloring
+The NON-GMO Free Range Broiler is another great option for meat production, very similar to the Red Broilers, but have non-GMO parent stock.

 both on body feathers, the legs and feet.
 They are also a great choice for pasture-raised meat production.
 These birds will grow to a nice 5-7 pounds in 11-13 weeks.